 The MEDDIC sales methodology prioritizes talking to decision-makers first and foremost.
 Sometimes doing so requires a direct approach, asking qualifying questions such as:

 Variations of the questions above can help determine if you’re talking to the right person.
-Beyond that, make sure your reps are familiar with the typical titles and roles of prospects who make product-related decisions.
+Beyond that, sales managers should ensure their reps are familiar with the typical titles and roles of prospects who make product-related decisions.
 For example, a software company salesperson will likely get further talking to a CTO versus an account manager.

 By understanding the roles and responsibilities of the decision-maker, it’s easier to spot them.
 Additional tools such as LinkedIn can help you confirm and nurture prospects based on their titles, for example.

 Your CRM’s feature can also help you and your reps easily locate and store the contact information of decision-makers you’ve identified.
 With a tool like Prospector, for example, you can find relevant outbound leads from a database of 400 million profiles and 10 million companies based on your ideal customer profile.

 Making the most of the sales technology and tools available can significantly help you to more efficiently qualify leads.

 Every company is different in terms of their criteria for making a purchase.

 If you’re selling on behalf of a SaaS company, chances are your leads aren’t going to spell out exactly what goes into their decision criteria, but here are some key factors to consider:

 Keep in mind that 77% of B2B buyers state that their latest purchase was very complex or difficult.
 Further, the buying journey isn’t linear and customers often complete a set of ‘jobs’, such as solution exploration and validation, before finalizing a purchase.
 All of the factors above will likewise be compared against your leads’ existing solutions, your competitors, your existing customer reviews and feedback and more before a purchase decision is made.